-- Review your family disaster plan. - Get your disaster bucket and important papers ready. - Begin work to prepare your home and yard. - If you or a family member have special needs, be sure to implement your plan and, if needed, register for a special needs shelter.
-See page 8 for more information
+- Review your family disaster plan. - Get your disaster bucket and important papers ready. - Prepare your home and yard. - If you or a family member have special needs, be sure to implement your plan early and, if needed, register for a special needs shelter.
+See page 8 for more information.